binmishr/Funnel-Chart-in-R-Interactive-Funnel-Plot/README.md

 # Funnel-Chart-in-R-Interactive-Funnel-Plot

-The codeset and the images are attached within the .pdf file with this repository.
+The codeset and the images are attached within the .docx file with this repository.